alex-saunders00/Sylhet2022Floods/README.md

 * Data Analysis (folder **analysis**)
 * Results Analysis (folder **results**)

 The Data Prepration folder is split into a subsequent two folders for creating surface water maps using (1) the Thomas et al. (2023) ("local", non-machine learning) and (2) the Paul & Ganju (2021) ("global", machine learning) algorithms.
-Code for the Paul & Ganju (2021) algorithm was adapted from the GitHub page associated to the paper, which is provided in the references below.
+Code for the Thomas et al. (2023) algorithm was adapted from the GitHub page https://github.com/mitchellthomas1/S1-Flood-Bangladesh.
+Code for the Paul & Ganju (2021) algorithm was adapted from the GitHub page https://github.com/sidgan/ETCI-2021-Competition-on-Flood-Detection.

 Functions used throughout the sections are stored in the folder "helpers".
 Note that a Google Earth Engine (GEE) account is required to run the Thomas et al. (2023) algorithm.
 See: https://earthengine.google.com/.